 Be careful with your traffic sources

-Use reliable monetization platform
+Use a reliable monetization platform

 The same goes for your monetization partners.
 All the well-established marketplaces have more advanced technology and methods to filter fraudsters out.
 That works in your favor as even if any such reach your website.
 They simply won’t find whatever they’re looking for and leave you alone pretty quickly.
-Also don’t forget to keep up your blacklist – sketchy advertisers attract sketchy traffic.
+Also, don’t forget to keep up your blacklist – sketchy advertisers attract sketchy traffic.

 Practice proper ad placement and implementation

 As already mentioned, invalid traffic doesn’t just occur because of intentional misconduct.
 It also can be a result of user error.
 An example of this would be users that often click on ads by accident.
 Whenever they are positioned in a way that makes it easy to do so.
 Make sure to follow the appropriate guidelines for ad positioning and analyze user interaction to minimize those chances.
 A typical example of an error in this regard is ads under drop-down menus or elements.
 It can easily lead to accidental clicks when users aren’t careful and often leads to revenue deductions.
 Also, make sure that your code is clean and there aren’t any ads overlapping other elements.
-Especially the ones that users have no choice but to click on to access content.
+Especially the ones that users have no choice but to click on to access the content.

 Get third-party traffic vetting

 The truth is that even taking all the necessary precautions may not be enough to keep fraudulent traffic sources out.
-In this case a third-party vetting partner may be the right choice.
+In this case, a third-party vetting partner may be the right choice.
 There are plenty of companies offering real-time traffic filtering and they’re actually quite good at it.
 Once you reach a certain audience size things become way more difficult to manage.
 And at that stage, getting a third-party involved is definitely a good idea.